NuLink-network/nulink-sdk/README.md

 ];

 //Files/Data uploaded by using published policies do not need approval.
-Bob can use the files directly, so there is no approval record const fileIds = await uploadDatasBySelectPolicy( accountAlice,
+Bob can use the files directly, so there is no approval record const fileIds = await uploadDataBySelectPolicy( accountAlice,
   DataCategory.Philosophy,
   dataList2,